ImperialCollegeLondon/formalising-mathematics/README.md

+# IMPORTANT

+This is Lean 3 code; Lean 3 is now end-of-life.
+A Lean 4 version of this course is available [here](https://github.com/ImperialCollegeLondon/formalising-mathematics-2024)

 # Formalising Mathematics

 Repository for the Jan-Mar 2021 EPSRC TCC course on formalising mathematics, delivered to mathematicians at Imperial, Oxford, Bristol, Bath and Warwick.